 The above profile for Lambeosaurus lambei covers its temporal range, fossil location, jaw morphology, and endocranial research, with additional palaeontological information and references provided below.

 Lambeosaurus lambei was a large hadrosaurid, a Lambeosaurine duck-billed dinosaur part of the same group of hadrosaurs Parasaurolophus belongs to.
-Lambeosaurus was an herbivore and capable of moving both bipedally and quadrupedally.
+Lambeosaurus was a herbivore, capable of moving both bipedally and quadrupedally on its powerful limbs.
 Lambeosaurus was named by palaeontologist William Parks in 1923 who also named Parasaurolophus walkeri and a host of other dinosaurs from Canada.

 Lambeosaurus lambei skeleton (left) on display at the Royal Tyrrell Museum.
 Image credit: Royal Tyrrell Museum Facebook page, 2023.